jonathancross/orangepill.dev/_posts/2023-01-20-guide-nostr-key-generation-and-management.md

 Nostore is a Safari extension that allows managing multiple profiles consisting with which you can store and manage multiple Nostr private keys.

->**Warning**: This extension is still in iOS Test Flight and is still in active development or alphe/beta stage.
+>**Warning**: This extension is still in iOS Test Flight and is still in active development or alpha/beta stage.
 It is recommended to use it only for testing until a stable enough release is out.
 {: .notice--warning}

 1. Install Nostore from iOS [Test Flight](https://testflight.apple.com/join/ouPWAQAV), open it and click `Start testing`.
-2. Launch Safari browser, open a Nostr web client like [snort.social](https://snort.social), click on `AA` button on the address bar, click manage extesions, enable Nostore and click `Done`.
+2. Launch Safari browser, open a Nostr web client like [snort.social](https://snort.social), click on `AA` button on the address bar, click manage extensions, enable Nostore and click `Done`.
 3. Once again click on `AA` button on the address bar, click `Nostore` extension:
     - A new profile will be auto-generated with the private key.
 You can choose to use it or input your offline generated private key.
 Configure the profile name as needed and click save.
     - You can also add another profile or private key by clicking the `New` button.